enRichMyData/sn-ttyg-demo/sn-chatbot/Instructions.md

 * Launch GraphDB

 # Add OpenAI creds

+You neeed to add a custom java property with the OpenAI credentials.
-From the system dialog of the desktop application
+Easiest is to do it from the system dialog of the desktop application.

-Settings > Set > Save And Restart
+From the main menu on the left: `Settings` > `Set` > `Save And Restart`

 ![](img/config-api-key.png)